dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/DiscoveryMechanisms/index.rst

 **Pros**

     - Discovery and provisioning of servers is automatic.
-    - Admin and BMC IP address configuration is automatic on the control plane.
+    - Admin, BMC and Infiniband IP address configuration is automatic on the control plane.

 **Cons**